srobo/team-emails/SR2024/2023-11-08-virtual-competition-and-mentoring.md

 ---
 to: Student Robotics 2024
-subject: SR2024 Virtual Competition, Mentoring, and rules changes
+subject: SR2024 Virtual Competition, Mentoring, and Rules changes
 ---

 Hello!

-We hope your team found Kickstart useful and are excited for the year ahead - we certainly are, and we have a couple things to announce that will happen along the way:
+We hope your team found Kickstart useful and are excited for the year ahead - we certainly are, and we have a few things to announce that will happen along the way:

 # Virtual Competition